abhinavgunwant/justnote/README.md

 ## Building and running

+### Pre-requisites
-You need to have the rust toolchain installed.
+- You need to have the rust toolchain installed.
+- You need to have the `flatc` binary from the [flatbuffer GitHub releases](https://github.com/google/flatbuffers/releases).
+Make sure it's added to your `PATH` environment.
+  This is required to build the flatbuffer generated rust code in this repo.

 Dev build: